Statistical models beyond linear regression (2025)

 Notebooks:

-If you haven’t installed the RiPraksis package, you may fetch the data here: kap6.rda
+If you haven’t installed the RiPraksis package, you may fetch the data here: kap6.rda.

 Week 3: Linear models and non-linear effects

 Hermansen 2023, ch.
 7-9, p.
 123-194; Gelman 2007, ch 3-4, p.
-29-79; Berry 2012, p 653-671
+29-79; Berry 2012, p 653-671; King Tomz and Wittenberg 2000

 We will spend the week familiarizing with non-linear effects in linear models (interaction effects) and how to interpret model results.